PaulWaldo/deduper/memory-bank/systemPatterns.md

 2. Flag these for user attention regardless of verbosity settings
 3. Provide clear information about the discrepancy
 4. Skip these files in the automated handling process

+## Implementation Details

+### Scanner Component
+- Uses regular expressions to identify potential duplicates based on naming patterns
+- Groups files by their base name (without the number suffix)
+- Returns a list of scan results, each containing an original file and potential duplicates

+### Matcher Component
+- Compares file contents to confirm exact duplicates
+- Uses byte-by-byte comparison for exact matching
+- Provides SHA-256 hashing for efficient comparison of larger files
+- Supports both real filesystem and in-memory filesystem for testing

+### Handler Component
+- Moves confirmed duplicates to the archive directory
+- Preserves the original directory structure in the archive
+- Supports dry-run mode to preview actions without performing file moves
+- Logs all actions based on verbosity settings

+### Logger Component
+- Provides different logging levels (info, verbose, error)
+- Controls output based on verbosity settings
+- Ensures important messages are always shown
+- Formats error messages for clarity